Gums: gingivitis, periodontitis, Home remedies for gum problems

 • Receding gums.

-• Pus between gums and teeth.
+• Pus formation between the gums and teeth.

 • Painful chewing.

-• Tooth loss or loose, shifting teeth.
+• Loose or shifting teeth.

 • Brush your teeth twice a day.